 To most effectively take advantage of these opportunities, future development in Winchester should reflect a distinct character and identity.
 Typical strip commercial uses will diminish the community's potential significantly.
-Instead, a compact downtown core designed in an Old West Theme is envisioned.
-To help make this vision become a reality, the Community Center Overlay and Town Center including a Highest Density Residential (HHDR) neighborhood and eight Mixed-Use Area (MUA) neighborhoods designated to contain some HHDR development allows a mixture of commercial, office, and residential uses to be developed and provides guidance for future community design.
+Instead, a compact downtown core designed in where an Old West Theme-with Old West architectural style elements is envisioned.
+To help make this vision become a reality, the plan incorporates a Community Center Overlay and Winchester Town Center core that includesing a Highest Density Residential (HHDR) neighborhood and nine eight Mixed-Use Area (MUA) neighborhoods.
+The neighborhoods are designated to contain some HHDR development allowings for a mixture of commercial, office, and residential uses in line with the plan's vison for the community. to be developed and provides guidance for future community design.
 Contrary to typical zoning that separates uses, the Community Center Overlay and Town Center concept allow a mixture of commercial, office, and residential uses within the same project.